Dealerships scramble to find new vehicles as inventory crisis deepens | CBC News

 "There's a lot of pent-up demand, new demand created by the pandemic, and now we have to find vehicles to provide for those customers," said Dicko, whose organization represents more than 3,200 new-car dealerships in Canada.

-Dicko said a recent survey of members found more than 90 per cent expect the inventory issue will be their biggest problem for several more months.
+He said a recent survey of members found that more than 90 per cent expect the inventory issue will be their biggest problem for several more months.

 Canada considering own semiconductor supply

-"We're in a once-in-a-lifetime crisis in inventory," said Flavio Volpe, president of the Automobile Parts Manufacturers Association.
+"We're in a once-in-a-lifetime crisis in inventory," said Flavio Volpe, president of the Toronto-based Automotive Parts Manufacturers' Association.

 Volpe said several manufacturers have been rolling through a series of "brown-outs," building incomplete cars that get parked until the semiconductors show up.

-"I think COVID taught us there are just some goods that you have to have a domestic reserve of," said Volpe.
-"Not just for cars, but for everything else that we're doing."
+"I think COVID taught us there are just some goods that you have to have a domestic reserve of," Volpe said.
+"Not just for cars but for everything else that we're doing."

 Comments